Are there no foes for me to face?

 D. From the Ridiculous to the Sublime: The Provider and The Patient

-In this final, shorter section I'd like to pull the focus back from the broad, shambolic bloviators sprinkled throughout our political and intellectual elites.
+In this final, shorter section I'd like to pull the focus back and away from the shambolic bloviators sprinkled across our political and intellectual elites.
 For elites of all persuasions, it seems the Covid-19 pandemic has been a pivotal time for public engagement: seeking either to emit or to combat disinformation.
 Pull the focus to a level more sublime, that of individual relationships between clinical actors.
 What's happening between physicians and patients as they migrate from face to face encounters to telemedicine?
 What's happening between physicians and patients as face to face encounters shrink down to fifteen minutes?
 What happens when much of that fifteen minutes is deflected, for the physicians, from high-touch and hands-on to the creation of the perfect electronic note?
 What happens when that document creation is conducted with eyes deflected away from the patient and toward the flickering screen?
 How does trust between the two parties fare with these changes when they are coextensive with the outside rise of social media?

 I found instructive hints in a recent piece in Media and Communication, an open-access journal of applied research in communications and media technology.
 In this article a team from Madrid and Bournemouth make the point that patients looking for a plan to understand their illness—e.g., some illness mimicking coronavirus—will more than likely be let down and leave the office confused.
 He or she will leave carrying a thick sheaf of papers purporting to convey the "after visit review," aka the AVR or "Clinical Summary."
 In the majority of instances, nowhere in that thick pile of papers, a cumbersome list-of-lists, lurks any real plan.
 Hence the AVR lacks any information even while "it takes only a few clicks to find a reputable health advice source to refute [disinformation]" that may include "virus spreading through mobile phone networks" or "radiation from such networks suppresses the immune system against the virus."
 It's not a fair fight.
 Lacking information they can actually use, the patient joins "many people [who] break lockdown rules [and] pour onto the street to smash ... phone masts in many countries."